NoosWare/rapp_advanced_tutorials/cpp/computer_vision/face_detection/README.md

 **This tutorial assumes that RAPP API and OpenCV are installed.**

-In the following document it's going to explain how to create your own OpenCV project based in RAPP and how to do a proper CMakeLists.txt
+We are going to do a project using OpenCV, RAPP and CMake.

 Using CMake requires you to configure your CMakeLists.txt in the **root** of your RAPP project.
 Essentially, the structure is the following: